 - Thinning cuts in pruning that only remove the smaller terminal wood can often be done with just a pair of hand pruners.

-- Bypass pruners handle slightly smaller wood just under an inch in diameter.
+- Bypass pruners handle slightly smaller wood just under an inch (2.5 cm.) in diameter.

-- Loppers are for broad projects and not very useful in the thinning of trees.
+- Loppers are for broad projects and are not very useful in the thinning of trees.

-- A telescoping pair of extension pruners is made for tree wood removal.
+- A telescoping pair of extension pruners are made for tree wood removal.

 - Large limbs will require a saw.